anephenix/auth/notes/features/mfa-with-totp-support.md

 - We will need a way to generate the recovery code for them (which we haven't implemented yet)
 - We also need to handle the case of them not having a recovery code - at this stage we could offer them the chance to verify via email.
-- Question - what if someone has stolen their phone and has access to SMS/Email?
+- Question - what if someone has stolen their phone and has access to their SMS/Email?
 - Then we probably need to setup a way to lock the account if say they have been compromised?
 - Question is, could someone abuse this functionality to lock out accounts they have no access to? - Possibly - not sure how to prevent them from locking an account